tnipen/maelstrom-benchmark/README.md

 ### Adding a new application

-Add a new subclass of Application in `applications.py`.
+1) Add a new subclass of Application in `applications.py`.
+2) Add a line in the `get` function to connect your application.
+3) Change the "app" parameter in the JUBE file to match your application.